-4.7 Grumbles 4.7.1 Customers may submit a 'Grumble' (as defined above at 3.2.3 and also known as 'General Feedback') where they do not wish to go through the full complaint process but want to inform us that they are dissatisfied with our service.
-Where a customer submits a Grumble, we will log their feedback on Orchard and respond within 3 working days.
-5. Our Complaints Procedure 5.1 The following sets out our two-stage complaint handling procedure.
+4.7.1 Customers may submit a 'Service Request' (as defined above at 3.2.3 and known as 'General Feedback') where they do not wish to go through the full complaint process but want to inform us that they are dissatisfied with our service.
+Where a customer submits a Service Request, we will log their feedback on our HM system and respond within 3 working days.
+Service requests can become complaints at any stage as soon as the customer expresses dissatisfaction in the handling of their service request.

+5. 5.1 Our Complaints Procedure The following sets out our two-stage complaint handling procedure 5.1 The following sets out our two-stage complaint handling procedure.
 5.2 Stage 1 - Initial Investigation 5.2.1 We aim to resolve most complaints at Stage 1.
 We will acknowledge and log the complaint within one working day of its receipt.
 If we have your email address, we will generally do this by email unless you ask us not to.
 5.2.2 A WCH Team Manager will carry out the initial investigations.
 We would then aim to resolve the complaint the same working day if a quick solution can be found.
-If not, we would look to resolve the issue within a maximum of ten working days, starting from the date the complaint was first logged.
-If the problem has been resolved within this timescale, we will agree with you that the complaint can be closed but if there are things outstanding e.g. repair work, we will continue to monitor the situation closely to ensure it is completed within a reasonable timescale.
-5.2.3 In some rare circumstances, we may need to extend a Stage 1 Complaint for a further ten days.
+If not, we would look to resolve the issue within a maximum of ten working days , starting from the date the complaint was first logged.
+If the problem has been resolved within this timescale, we will agree with you that the complaint can be closed but if there are things outstanding e.g., repair work, we will continue to monitor the situation closely to ensure it is completed within a reasonable timescale.
+However, if new issues are raised by the customer after the Stage 1 has been issued, they may be raised as a new complaint, so they do not cause unreasonable delays.
+5.2.3 In some rare circumstances, we may need to extend a Stage 1 Complaint for a further ten days .
 This allows for the relevant manager to conclude their investigation into the complaint and issue a final response.
 5.2.4 As 3.2.4, customers are entitled to request for a customer representative to deal with the complaint on their behalf.
 5.3 Stage 2 - Appeal 5.3.1 Customers can appeal their complaint within ten days of receiving their Stage 1 response.
-In some cases, customers may be able to request a further ten day extension to appeal which is dealt with on a case-by-case basis.
-5.3.2 We reserve the right not to accept an Appeal where: -The appeal is not sufficiently detailed or clear; No new evidence is being submitted beyond that already considered; We consider that our policies, procedures or regulatory requirements have been followed in full in relation to the matter; We consider that the complaint is being progressed in order to achieve a higher award of compensation or other benefit; We consider that the complaint is vexatious or otherwise unreasonable; or The customer has surpassed the ten day deadline and an additional ten day extension deadline where required (see 5.3.1 above).
+In some cases, customers may be able to request a further ten-day extension to appeal which is dealt with on a case-by-case basis.
+These will be acknowledged within five working days of the escalation being received.
+5.3.2 We will not refuse to escalate a complaint through all stages of the procedure unless there is a valid reason to do so.
+We reserve the right not to accept an Appeal under section 2 of the Complaint handling Code or where: - Legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court Matters have previously been considered under the complaints policy The appeal is not sufficiently detailed or clear; No new evidence is being submitted beyond that already considered; We consider that the complaint is vexatious or otherwise unreasonable; or The customer has surpassed the ten-day deadline and an additional ten day extension deadline where required (see 5.3.1 above).
 5.3.3 You can ask for the issue to go to Appeal if: -